microsoft/react-native-windows-samples/docs/native-modules-vs-turbo-modules.md

 Alternatively if you are registering modules more manually by calling `IReactPackageBuilder.AddModule`, you can call `IReactPackageBuilder.AddTurboModule` instead.

+### Additional differences running as NativeModule vs TurboModule

+After creating a spec in JS, you should see JS type errors showing that constants should be accessed using `MyModule.getConstants().myconst` instead of `MyModule.myconst`.
+If you fail to update you accesses of `myconst` the field will continue to work when the module is running as a NativeModule, since NativeModules promote all the constants to fields on the module.
+This behavior does not happen with TurboModules, so the myconst field will be undefined.
+Calls using `getConstants().myconst` will work both for NativeModules and TurboModules.

 ### Web Debugging Behavior

 TurboModules cannot run when using Remote Debugging / Web Debugging.
 React-Native-Windows will attempt to run a TurboModule as a native module when running in that mode, but if the module is using JSI directly, that fallback may not work.